Stories

 Marbling in beef refers to visible white streaks of intramuscular fat that run throughout the muscle tissue in any cut.
 The intramuscular fat in highly marbled beef liquifies when heated and provides a self-basting effect.
 The melted fat infuses the beef with a savory richness and velvety texture.
 Each bite of a well-marbled steak delivers extraordinary juiciness and robust flavor beyond compare.

-Certain breeds of cattle naturally produce more intensely marbled beef, such as Japanese wagyu.
+Certain breeds of cattle naturally produce more intensely marbled beef, such as wagyu.

 Let’s talk about fat.
 There are two kinds of fat in cattle: intermuscular and intramuscular.